 Some of the more common traits to look out for are:

-• See our Checklist page for more traits.
+- See our PCL-R page here for more detail on all traits.

 See our Resources Page for some of the best books and videos on identifying and dealing with psychopaths.